The Health Links Page

 All the above section re painkillers is quoted directly from the Daily Mail Health pages.
 I claim no special knowledge.

-HEALTH INSURANCE A friend said that it is a shame that he cannot afford health insurance just at an age when he is likely to need it !
-Worth a look at www.amii.org.uk (Association of Medical Insurance Intermediaries) to find a specialist Financial Advisor who can help you through various possibilities.
+HEALTH INSURANCE A friend said that it is a shame that he cannot afford health insurance just at an age when he is likely to need it!
+Worth a look at https://www.moneysupermarket.com/health-insurance/ to find a specialist Financial Advisor who can help you through various possibilities.
 They are quite thin on the ground and you may have to increase the search area to 25 miles.
 There are BUDGET PLANS, which cover in-patient, day patient and possibly limited out-patient treatment.
 Some may limit the number of approved hospitals.
 STANDARD PLANS will cover Out-patient treatment but still may have a financial limit.
 Some may offer private ambulance services.
 COMPREHENSIVE PLANS will, in addition, cover other benefits such as Optical and Dental treatment and private GPs.
 You may be able to keep costs down by taking a higher excess e.g. agreeing to pay the first £500 of costs may reduce the premium by 40%.
 You can assume that pre-existing conditions are likely to be uncovered, as will conditions which have no known cure, such as diabetes and asthma.

 N.B.

 As well as the 'flu jab it is recommended that the over 65s get an anti pneumonia jab at the doctor's.
 Just ask.
-A pneumococcal infection can cause septicaemia and meningitis as well as breathing difficulties
+A pneumococcal infection can cause septicemia and meningitis as well as breathing difficulties

 Medical advances come thick and fast : The following page (click Here) concentrates upon articles extracted from newspapers and magazines dealing with drugs and procedures, some of which are still in the early stages of development but which, nevertheless, may give hope to some people who are suffering.